fooltowise/NeroNotes/Nero's Notes/Big Ideas of the Big Disciplines - Learning Plan.md

 ## Economics
 - Principle of microeconomics, Mankiw
 - The Economy as a Complex Evolving System, Santa Fe Institute
-- Technology, what it is and how it evolves, W. Brian Arthur
 - Understanding Michael Porter, Joan Magretta
 - Books by Clayton Christensen
 - Books by Thomas Sowell